No clear winner projected in Trinidad election

-PORT OF SPAIN (Reuters) - Voters go to the polls in general elections in Trinidad and Tobago on Monday as the ruling party and the opposition face a too-close-to-call race for control of the Caribbean country’s 41-seat parliament.
+PORT OF SPAIN, Sept 7 (Reuters) - Voters go to the polls in general elections in Trinidad and Tobago on Monday as the ruling party and the opposition face a too-close-to-call race for control of the Caribbean country’s 41-seat parliament.

 Tracking polls published in local newspapers predict that victory will go to the party that wins a handful of closely contested constituencies in the oil-rich twin-island nation.